 Even leaving tomatoes aside, there are other, highly toxic, ingredients in many pasta sauces.
 The most notable of these are onions and garlic.
 When eaten in extremely small and measured doses, onions and garlic can boost feline immune systems.
 Any substantial quantity, however, will lead to digestive upset.

 What’s more concerning is the potential for feline anemia.
-As PetMD explains, anemia can be fatal.
+Anemia can be fatal.
 Even if you catch it early, your pet will likely require an intrusive blood transfusion.
 Onion can be a common cause for anemia in cats, and really should be avoided.